 If the mecha is made from gyokuro, sometimes called gyokuro mecha (玉露芽茶), also expect a good L-theanine content.

-Boil water and pour it into each cup (130 ml = 4.4 oz).
+Boil water and pour it into each cup (120 ml = 4 oz).
 Measure 3 grams (3/4 tsp) of mecha per person and add it into the kyusu (急須, Japanese tea pot).

-Now pour the water, which should be about 90 °C (194 ºF).
+Now pour the water, which should be about 80 °C (176 ºF).
 Let steep for 40 seconds, and serve by alternating from cup to cup so as to have an even mixture.